SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles whether vertical mirror will cause Dynamic bones to invert gravity.
+Toggles whether **Vertical** mirror will cause Dynamic bones to invert gravity.

-This option is not available if Carbon Copy was generated as *Mimic Only*.
+This option is not available if Carbon Copy was generated as `Mimic Only`.

 </details>